777quality/QA-Challenge/README.md

 Estimated time: 50 minutes

-Unfortunattely, software application are not perfect neither are the engineers that build them, so as you could see some of the API specs were not followed.
-To avoid having to manually run all the tests again after each new app version is to be released a good strategy is to create automated tests that could be run quickly and with little effort.
+Unfortunately, software applications are not perfect neither are the engineers that build them, so as you could see some API specs were not followed.
+To avoid having to manually run all the tests again after each new app version is to be released, a good strategy is to create automated tests that could be run quickly and with little effort.

 Please complete the following:
 1) Build a script/program (using any language/framework/library you want) that runs an API test;